Nebraska Revised Statute 30-24,129

 (2) thirty days have elapsed since the death of the decedent as shown in a certified or authenticated copy of the decedent's death certificate attached to the affidavit;

-(3) no application or petition for the appointment of a personal representative is pending or has been granted in any jurisdiction;
+(3) no application or petition for the appointment of a personal representative is pending or has been granted in the State of Nebraska;

-(4) the claiming successor is entitled to the real property by reason of the homestead allowance, exempt property allowance, or family allowance, by intestate succession, or by devise under the will of the decedent;
+(4) the claiming successor is entitled to the real property either by reason of the homestead allowance, exempt property allowance, or family allowance, by intestate succession, or by devise under the will of the decedent.
+If claiming by devise under the will of the decedent, a copy of such will shall be attached to the affidavit;

 (5) the claiming successor has made an investigation and has been unable to determine any subsequent will;